 As a global organization in a dynamic and challenging industry, we are proud to be able to offer student and entry-level opportunities that few other companies can match.
 If you’re ready to make a statement with your work from day one, FCA is where you can do it.

 The FCA Japan Internship is aiming to support the young talents to have great experience for their future career plan.

 The purpose of this policy is to outline responsibilities and to ensure interns have a productive stay with the company.

 - Non-Paid intern:TERM: up to 2 weeksTARGET: UndergraduatePROGRAM: enable students to experience automobile industry working in FCA Japan

-- Holiday Paid internTERM: up to 3 monthsTARGET: Undergraduate (Non-Paid intern experience with FCA required)PROGRAM: enables students to have practical on-the-job training in FCA with employment experience related to their areas of specialization or their future careers assigning a project or opportunity to participate an on-going business.
+- Holiday Paid internTERM: up to 3 monthsTARGET: Undergraduate (Non-Paid intern experience with FCA required)PROGRAM: enables students to have practical on-the-job training in FCA with employment experience related to their areas of specialization or their future careers assigning a project or opportunity to participate on an on-going business.

-- Long-Term Paid InternTERM: up to 9 monthsTARGET: Graduate or Undergraduate (members of university automobile club) Non-paid internship experience requiredPROGRAM: enables students to have practical on-the-job training in FCA with employment experience related to their areas of specialization or their future careers assigning a project or opportunity to participate an on-going business.
-This program is to support students in graduate school or members of university automobile club
+- Long-Term Paid InternTERM: up to 9 monthsTARGET: Graduate or Undergraduate (members of university automobile club) Non-paid internship experience requiredPROGRAM: enables students to have practical on-the-job training in FCA with employment experience related to their areas of specialization or their future careers assigning a project or opportunity to participate on an on-going business.
+This program is to support students in graduate school or members of university automobile club.

 An intern will be provided with an abbreviated orientation program that will highlight key aspects of the position the intern will be engaged in as well as all company policies with which he or she will be expected to conform during the specific term of employment.
 This orientation will exclude any discussion of programs and policies, including compensation and benefits plans, which do not apply to interns.